· ·

 Lombok’s international airport is conveniently located around 20 minutes from Kuta Lombok, so it’s easy to fly in from.
 Flights from Bali to Kuta Lombok run multiple times per day, every day.
 These flights are expensive compared to other internal short-distance flights in Indonesia.
 It’s around $70 each way, and checked luggage is paid per Kilo.

-⛴ By Ferry
+⛴ By Ferry from Bali

 There is also a ferry and fast boat that runs multiple times per day from Bali to/from the Gili Islands and Kuta Lombok.